 Your website needs pages about you and your products or services.
 Webpages can, of course, be coded from scratch.
 But a CMS is supposed to make it easier for a non-developer to build web pages.

 HubSpot CMS offers a drag-and-drop “what you see is what you get” page builder that uses modules to build the page content.
-HubSpot only includes 35 modules by default.

 HubSpot offers a better page building experience than WordPress does out of the box but WordPress’ extensibility means that there are visual page builders a few clicks away.
 The Avada theme’s Fusion builder, Pro and X theme’s Cornerstone builder, and the Elementor plugin are some of the best on the market.
 All three of those professional page builders offer more modules with deeper customization than HubSpot CMS does.
+Better yet, most new WordPress themes are fully integrating with WordPress’ new default page editor making complex layouts and WYSIWYG editing an increasing reality for WordPress sites out of the box.

 Page Building Victor